Key takeaways:

 Should you take Ozempic if you’ve had pancreatitis?

-No. People who had pancreatitis in the past weren’t included in Ozempic clinical trials.
+People who had pancreatitis in the past weren’t included in Ozempic clinical trials.
 So right now there’s no evidence that people with a history of pancreatitis can safely take Ozempic.
-The prescribing information for Ozempic says that it shouldn’t be given to people with a history of pancreatitis.

 If you develop pancreatitis while taking Ozempic, you’ll need to stop taking the medication.
-Ozempic prescribing information also states that people can’t restart Ozempic if they develop pancreatitis — even if something else triggered the episode.
+People can’t restart Ozempic if they develop pancreatitis while taking the medication — even if something else triggered the episode.

 Frequently asked questions